michaeldegroot/swig-minifier/README.md

  - 0.1.8 Added a clearCache function
  - 0.1.9 Using sha256 for cache key generation instead of md5 (less collision chance)
  - 0.2.1 Instead of generating a hash from the html contents of the requested page (amount of bytes = yikes) the code now generates a hash from the requested filename and appends any locals that are passed on to swig
+ - 0.2.2 init does not have to be called anymore this is only required if you want to override the default settings, the clearCache function is now working for memory and redis cache storage and can be called via swigMinifier.clearCache();

 ## What it does